-We compute uncertainties for the dispersion measurements based on repeating cross-correlations over different time spans, as Yang et al. (2007) did using individual three-month cross-correlations.
-Because the installation durations of individual sub-arrays of the Coso PASSCAL experiment vary from one to three months, time-series lengths of stacked cross-correlations range from one month to three months.
-Given the short time lengths of cross-correlations, it is inappropriate to perform uncertainty analysis of measurements from the Coso PASSCAL stations.
-Thus, we only estimate measurement uncertainties for cross-correlations between SCSN stations.
+Figure 6. (a) Raypaths between stations CGO and LRL (red) and between stations CWC and THE (blue).
+The red star marks the location of the Coso geothermal area. (b) The measured Rayleigh wave phase speed dispersion curves are based on the symmetric components; the red curve is for station pair CGO-LRL and the blue curve for CWCusing individual 3 month cross correlations.
+Because the installation durations of individual subarrays of the Coso PASSCAL experiment vary from 1 to 3 months, time series lengths of stacked cross correlations range from 1 to 3 months.
+Given the short time lengths of cross correlations, it is inappropriate to perform uncertainty analysis of measurements from the Coso PASSCAL stations.
+Thus, we only estimate measurement uncertainties for cross correlations between SCSN stations.
 The average uncertainties of phase velocity measurements between the SCSN stations are about 20 m/s to 30 m/s with slightly higher uncertainties at longer periods, about 0.7-1.0% of the measured phase velocity values.